A note on where these numbers come from.

 - Install an IVR. $50–$150/mo.
 Callers hate them.
 (Detailed comparison in this post.)

 - Use an AI phone agent.
 R.ai, basically.
-Same per-call quality as a human, answers in parallel, runs the card on-call. $1,750/mo per location.
+Answers every line at once with no hold queue, takes the order, and runs the card on the call. $1,750/mo per location.

 The math on options 1, 2, and 3 doesn't close.
 Option 4 closes by ~2 recovered orders a day.
 That's why we built this.